The barista hands you a full mug of freshly brewed coffee.

 The V60 is often the classic single serve brewer choice of coffee enthusiasts.
 You can create a very well balanced filtered coffee with this brewing method, and due to the nature of the construction you also have variables that you can play with to adjust the brew to your taste.

-The Kalita Wave takes pour over filter into a different direction.
+The Kalita Wave takes pour over coffee into a different direction.
 The most notable elements of the Kalita Wave are it’s flat bottom, and the waved filters.
 The filters create more surface area and airflow (similar to the airflow effect of the V60), and the flat bottom encourages even more even extraction.
 More extraction = more flavor.
 The flat bottom with it’s 3 small holes essentially eliminates ‘channeling’ – which is when water passes through coffee in the brewer through more concentrated channels in the mass of grounds, vs fully passing across all grounds evenly.
 The broad result – compared to other pour over coffee methods – is that the Kalita Wave provides a more crisp cup of coffee.

 In the era of Specialty Coffee Shops, the Kalita Wave is starting to make more appearances – over the V60.
 My guess with this is that as you increase your knowledge and skill of extracting coffee, the Wave may very well give you more control/precision in the experience you can brew.
 I have had some very excellent brews on the wave lately where the notable flavors of the coffee were profoundly distinct.